Building a Smart Vulnerability Prioritization System with EPSS and CISA KEV

 Real-World Implementation Tips

-After running this system for several months, here are practical lessons learned:
+After running this system for several months in my homelab, here are practical lessons I learned, sometimes the hard way:

 1. Handle API Rate Limits Gracefully